Skip to content

 • Plot components – to create Bars, Lines, or any other Chart type

-• Auxillary components - to add Tooltips, Highlights, and more
+• Auxiliary components – to add Tooltips, Highlights, and more

 • Utilities – such as classes and types